ubuntu-mate/ubuntu-mate.org/pages/faq.md

 ## OK, so *who is* behind Ubuntu MATE?

-Take a look at [our team](/team/) page to see the all star cast who have made Ubuntu MATE possible.
+Take a look at [our team](/team/) page to see the all-star cast who have made Ubuntu MATE possible.

 ## Is Ubuntu MATE an official Ubuntu *"flavour"*?